How to analyze landing pages: the four signals beyond bounce rate

 Two numbers fall out of this grid.

 Of the 84 landing pages with bounce rate above 70%, 17 (20.2%) had engagement scores above 50.
-Read that in plain English: one in five "high-bounce" pages were pages where visitors scrolled and stayed.
-If you trusted bounce rate as your headline, you would have written off all 84 as broken.
-One in five of those calls would have been wrong.
+In plain English: one in five "high-bounce" pages were pages where visitors scrolled and stayed.
+If you trusted bounce rate as your headline, you'd have written off all 84 as broken.
+One in five of those calls would've been wrong.

-The data does not say bounce rate is useless.
+The data doesn't say bounce rate is useless.
 It says bounce rate is the wrong thing to look at first.
 Put it next to engagement and goal conversion and it sharpens the picture.
 Read it on its own and it lies to you about one page in five.

-I want to be straight about two things in this analysis.
+I'll be straight with you about two things in this analysis.

 First, Clickport's own bounce-rate calculation already folds in engagement signals.
-It does not flag a visitor as a bounce if they scrolled deep or fired an engagement event.
+It doesn't flag a visitor as a bounce if they scrolled deep or fired an engagement event.
 So our high-bounce-high-engagement quadrant is smaller than it would be in a tool that uses the strict single-pageview definition.
 Run the same query in GA4, or in any tool using the classic definition, and the disagreement rate climbs, not drops.
 Our 20.2% is the cautious read.
-The real gap is bigger.
+Meaning: the real gap is bigger.

 How to read a landing page in 60 seconds

 Put the four signals on one screen and reading a landing page gets fast.
-Here is the routine I run on my own dashboard:
+Here's the routine I run on my own dashboard:

 1. Open the Pages panel.
 Switch to the Entry Pages tab.
 Sort by visitors descending.
 Skim the top 10 rows.